From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet buddies.

 |Compatible with:||Gouramis, dwarf community fish, Corydoras, a group of Kuhli loaches;|

-Also known as ‘twig catfish’ this bizarre-looking freshwater fish became more popular for its ability to graze on algae.
+Also known as ‘twig catfish’ this bizarre-looking freshwater fish comes from the Sturisoma genus and became popular for its ability to graze on algae.

 It’s a peaceful fish that needs hiding spaces in the tank to handle stress.